Skip to content

 Section titled “Establishment of long-term follow-up systems”

 Patients with SJS/TEN who have severe ocular sequelae require a combination of multiple treatments throughout their lives, including corneal transplantation, limbal stem cell transplantation, artificial cornea, and scleral lenses.
-In addition, ongoing treatment for dry eye, trichiasis, and chronic conjunctivitis, as well as regular visual field and intraocular pressure assessments, and management of secondary glaucoma and cataracts are necessary.
-Therefore, it is difficult for a single institution or department to manage these patients alone.
-A long-term follow-up system centered on corneal specialists and multidisciplinary collaboration with dermatology, collagen disease/internal medicine, oral surgery, and rehabilitation are essential.
-Low vision care and employment support are also important for maintaining patient quality of life, and early introduction of visual rehabilitation is recommended.
-Regarding medical expense subsidy systems, severe ocular sequelae associated with SJS/TEN may be partially covered under the framework of the designated intractable disease “severe erythema multiforme (acute phase)” and corneal diseases as sequelae, so it is advisable to provide information in collaboration with medical social workers.
+In addition, continuous treatment for dry eye, trichiasis, and chronic conjunctivitis, as well as regular visual field and intraocular pressure assessments, and management of secondary glaucoma and cataracts are necessary.
+Therefore, it is difficult for a single institution or department to manage these patients, and a long-term follow-up system centered on corneal specialists, along with multidisciplinary collaboration with dermatology, rheumatology, dentistry and oral surgery, and rehabilitation medicine, is essential.
+Low vision care and vocational support are also important for maintaining patients’ quality of life, and early introduction of visual rehabilitation is recommended.
+Regarding medical expense subsidy systems, severe ocular sequelae associated with SJS/TEN may be partially covered under the designated intractable disease “Severe erythema multiforme (acute phase)” and the framework of corneal diseases as sequelae, so it is desirable to provide information in collaboration with medical social workers.

 10. 重症多形滲出性紅斑に関する調査研究班.
 Stevens-Johnson症候群および中毒性表皮壊死症(TEN)診断基準2005. 厚生労働科学研究費補助金 難治性疾患克服研究事業.